 Is academic advisor implementation done or included as part of Career Roadmap?

 Career Roadmap for academic advisors was implemented in March 2019.
 These positions are included in position mapping, and supervisors should still complete a review.

 Will my job title change?

-As part of Career Roadmap, new titles will be assigned to all in-scope jobs.
-The majority of employees will have a new job title.
+As part of Career Roadmap, new classification titles (i.e. job titles) will be assigned to all in-scope positions.
+The majority of staff employees will have a new job title.
 Career Roadmap job titles were created to provide internal consistency, clear ties to the career framework and a common language to describe jobs.
-When necessary, working titles will remain an option to provide a more relevant or specific title, describe work more accurately, facilitate external relations or reflect industry/professional norms.
+Following the Title Advisory Group’s recommendations, job classifications will use generic titles with recommended working titles available for most jobs.

 Map the individual to the function and subfunction of closest fit considering principles such as which skill set is most predominant, carries the highest market premium or is most difficult to recruit or to train.
 While Career Roadmap can incorporate hybrid roles based on function and subfunction, it is unlikely to include hybrid positions that are in different career bands.

-The position mapping phase, July 2019 to spring 2021, has been designed to include feedback loops, stakeholder reviews and other opportunities to provide input.
+The position mapping phase has been designed to include feedback loops, stakeholder reviews and other opportunities to provide input.
 The intention is to produce results that work for the Ohio State community and are relevant to the external environment.
-In spring 2021, staff whose positions are covered by Career Roadmap will have the opportunity to review and suggest changes, if needed.
+Staff whose positions are covered by Career Roadmap will have the opportunity to review and suggest changes, if needed.
 Any misalignment in mapping that still exists at that time will be resolved in a consultative process to be determined.